Women in law: Canada

 Canadian Clara Brett Martin became the first woman lawyer in the British Empire in 1897 after a lengthy dispute with the Law Society of Upper Canada, which had argued that only men could become lawyers.

 At the end of the nineteenth century, Canadian women were barred from professional or jury participation in the legal system–women could not become lawyers, magistrates, judges, jurors, voters or legislators.
 Clara Brett Martin (1874 – 1923) became the first female lawyer in the British Empire in 1897 after a lengthy debate in which the Law Society of Upper Canada tried to prevent her from joining the legal profession.
 After graduating with a Bachelor of Arts in 1891, Martin submitted a petition to the Law Society to become a member.
 Her petition was rejected by the Society after contentious debate, with the Society ruling that only men could be admitted to the practice of law, because the Society's statute stated that only a "person" could become a lawyer.
 At that time, women were not considered to be "persons" in Canada, from a legal perspective.
-W. D. Balfour sponsored a bill that provided that the word "person" in the Law Society's statute should be interpreted to include females as well as males.
+W. D. Balfour sponsored a bill that provided that the word "person" in the Law Society's statute should be interpreted to include women as well as men.
 Martin's cause was also supported by prominent women of the day including Emily Stowe and Lady Aberdeen.
 With the support of the Premier, Oliver Mowat, legislation was passed on April 13, 1892, which permitted the admission of women as solicitors.